Seattle Public Schools

 Step 3: Review the Volunteer Handbook

-Carefully review our online Volunteer Handbook to learn about the laws and policies that volunteers are required to follow, their rights, and tips for successful volunteering.
+Carefully review our online Volunteer Handbook to learn about the laws and policies volunteers must follow, their rights, and tips for successful volunteering.

 Step 4: Review Background Check Requirements

-Our online volunteer application includes a state and/or national background check.
-Review the Background Checks page to determine what type of background check you will need, and whether you qualify for a free background check.
+Our online volunteer application includes a state or national background check.
+Review the Background Checks page to determine what type of background check you need and whether it has a cost.

 Step 5: Apply Online

-After receiving your application instructions and link from a staff member, you should submit your application at least three (3) weeks before the planned start date of your volunteer service.
-For overnight field trips, submitting five weeks in advance is recommended.
+To give your school ample time to assist, you should submit your application at least three (3) weeks before the planned start date of your volunteer service.
+For overnight field trips, we recommend submitting five weeks in advance.

-If you experience problems creating your volunteer application in the volunteer portal, refer to our volunteer portal guide for helpful tips.
+If you experience problems creating your volunteer application in the volunteer portal, refer to our volunteer portal guide.

-If you have questions about your application or background check, please contact the school office or email the school volunteer liaison.
+If you have questions about your application or background check, or experience technical difficulties, please contact the school office or email the school volunteer liaison.

 Step 6: School Approval